IsShai/Mtazon/README.md

 App implants Recycle view, Navigation bar and push notifications.

-the code is a bit messy because it was our first time programing at android studio (and 1st time programing in java). for any questions contact me via idoul@mta.co.il
+the code is a bit messy because it was our first time programing at android studio (and 1st time programing in java). for any questions contact me via isshaih@gmail.com

 Created by Ido Ulmer, Shai Hassan and Lior Ben - Yehuda